mandelbrot-project/memo/README.rst

 Heatmap, ...) can be used.
-MEMO suits particularly well to compare chemodiverse samples, ie with a poor features overlap, or to compare samples with a strong RT shift, acquired using different LC methods or even different mass spectrometers technology (Maxiis qToF vs Q-Exactive).
+MEMO suits particularly well to compare chemodiverse samples, ie with a poor features overlap, or to compare samples with a strong RT shift, acquired using different LC methods or even different mass spectrometers technology (Maxiis Q-ToF vs Q-Exactive).

 MEMO is mainly built on `matchms`_ and `spec2vec`_ packages for handling the MS2 spectra and convert them into documents.
 Huge thanks to them for